Why is my skincare routine not working?

 Secondly, your skin is your body’s largest organ.
 It forms a complex barrier against the world, the environment, and the elements, and so is obviously made up of millions of cells and processes.
 You might not have given your skincare routine chance to work, especially if you’ve changed to a new regime or are experimenting with different products and treatments.
 You need to give your skin chance to adapt and rebalance and react to your skincare regime.

 Treatments like chemical peels are a great example of how in-clinic treatments are better than their high-street counterparts.
 Working on much deeper levels and at higher strengths, in-clinic chemical peels target active acne, mild scarring, and hyperpigmentation.
 High-street peels, on the other hand, lightly exfoliate your dead skin away.
-Even injectable moisturisers are available at Omniya.
+Even injectable moisturisers such as Profhilo and Aquagold are available at Omniya.

 Your skincare routine isn’t working because it’s a skincare routine, not your skincare routine.
 Let us tailor a treatment programme just for your and watch your results develop.
 Speak to a friendly member of our team on 020 7584 4777 or enquire online today!

 We hope that you have found the information contained in this post interesting.
 There are a lot more posts on the variety of services and conditions we treat and offer at Omniya Clinic.
 Please feel free to have a look at them!
 You may still have some questions, so, why not get in touch with us.
 We will be happy to discuss these with you.
 You can reach us in the following ways: